m10z30/genetic_algorithm_cpp/README.md

 # genetic_algoritm_c-
 a project for university  <br>
-in my second year of cs college I learning c++ recently.
+in my second year of cs college I started learning c++ recently.  <br>
+it was made using code blocks IDE